kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sealing and Expunging Criminal Records in Kentucky

-The aftermath of getting a conviction in Kentucky presents many complications and poses challenges in getting a job, housing, and good credit.
+The aftermath of getting a conviction in Kentucky presents many complications.
+Persons with convictions often experience challenges in getting a job, housing, and good credit.
 In most cases, employers find out about employees’ criminal history by conducting a criminal background check.
 Kentucky state laws have provisions for persons who seek to have their criminal histories restricted from public access.
-Convicts, suspects, and victims are all eligible to apply to have their records removed from the public.
-Victims’ rights are under protection by federal and state laws, part of which includes keeping their information confidential.
-A few exceptions to the rule exist, such as persons forced into prostitution, thus making them both victims and convicts at the same time.
+Convicts, suspects, and victims may be eligible to apply to have their records removed from the public.

 The Difference Between Sealing and Expunging Criminal Records Kentucky

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How to Seal a Criminal Record in Kentucky

 Adult criminal records do not get sealed in Kentucky.
 Records are only sealed in cases about juvenile offenses and other civil cases.
 Some of these eligible records go under seal by state statutes.
 Among them are personal information about involved parties, information about minors, financial details, and trade secrets.
 Other cases that may get sealing approval are merit-based.
 The requestor must file a petition to the court of current jurisdiction requesting to have the records placed under seal.
 After a court hearing, the judge decides whether to issue a court order in approval or decline the request.
 A general guideline is that the basis for the request must outweigh the need for public knowledge.
-Such reasons often revolve around the safety of involved parties or the need to control external influences that can affect a fair trial.
+Such reasons often revolve around the safety of involved parties or the need to control external influences that may affect a fair trial.

 What Crimes Can Be Expunged in Kentucky?